Slow-growing counterexamples to the strong Eremenko conjecture: Growth of functions in

-The parts of the tracts which we haven't produced estimate for are those \emph{near} the gates, $\lbrace z \in T \colon \tau_j -1 < \re z < \tau_j +1 \rbrace$.
-Since we have been able to restrict our `difficult' regions to ones of height $2\pi/3$ and width $2$, these do not pose an issue when it comes to making order of growth estimates given the vanishingly small proportions compared with $R_j$ as $j$ increases particularly as the order of growth is always compared to the real part of $z$.
+The parts of the tracts which we haven't produced estimate for are those \emph{near} the gates.
+Since we have been able to restrict our `difficult' regions to ones of uniform size, these do not pose an issue when it comes to making order of growth estimates given the vanishingly small proportions compared with $R_j$ as $j$ increases particularly as the order of growth is always compared to the real part of $z$.

 Now that we are furnished with these growth estimates, it is possible for us to study the growth of $\log \re \tilde{F} (z)$ where $\tilde{F}$ is the disjoint type $\Blog^p$ function derived from $F$ as per Proposition~\ref{prop:Blogp}.